grepdisc/kindfools/_pages/writeon.md

 - Thursday, October 23rd WRITE ON at Merriweather Library
 - Thursday, November 13th WRITE ON at Chicory House
 - Thursday, November 20th WRITE ON at King Urban Life Center
+- Tuesday, December 9th WRITE ON on Zoom.